So what’s a widow’s blog and what do bloggers do?

 Blogs can exist on a website, in an online news source, or even on Facebook or Pinterest.

-One Fit Widow, ( http://www.onefitwidow.com/blog/ ) by Michelle Steinke-Baumgard focuses on physical fitness and training as a way to cope with grief and struggle.
-Carolyn Moor, of Modern Widows Clubs ( http://modernwidowsclub.blogspot.com/ ), casts her attention to her social clubs around the country for widows.
+Here are some other examples of bloggers online for grievers.
+We all have our specialty.
+One Fit Widow (http://www.onefitwidow.com/blog/ ) by Michelle Steinke-Baumgard focuses on physical fitness and training as a way to cope with grief and struggle.
+Carolyn Caple Moor, of Modern Widows Clubs ( http://modernwidowsclub.blogspot.com/ ), casts her attention to her social clubs around the country for widows.
 Lynda Cheldelin Fell ( http://www.lyndafell.com/), a lovely lady I’m proud to call friend, publisher, and collaborator concentrates on the many grief books she has recently brought to market.

 I like to be kind of the voice of “the angry widow”, addressing the many ancillary hurts, indignities, and injustices that befall recent (and not so recent) widows.
 We all discover, upon our loss that the loss is just the beginning of our problems.
 So many unexpected difficulties land on each of us that we never saw coming.
+But nobody talks about them out loud.
 Am I angry all the time?
 Heck NO!
 Who could live like that?
 Not me!

 © 2019 Widowlution, All rights reserved.